binaryphile/binaryphile.github.io/_posts/2018-07-26-approach-bash-like-a-developer-part-1-intro.md

 The point of this series is to teach the mindset which avoids the pitfalls intimated by such ominous warnings in the first place, while enabling you to enjoy the experience of learning the numerous ins and outs of this challenging and, sometimes, rewarding language.
-Haters be damned.

 Now for the good stuff: